Innocent Life: A Futuristic Harvest Moon

-Innocent Life: A Futuristic Harvest Moon (イノセントライフ　～新牧場物語～, Inosento Raifu ～Shin Bokujō Monogatari～), also known as Harvest Moon: Innocent Life, is a farming simulation video game for the PlayStation Portable (PSP).
+Innocent Life: A Futuristic Harvest Moon (イノセントライフ　～新牧場物語～, Inosento Raifu ～Shin Bokujō Monogatari～), also known as Harvest Moon: Innocent Life, is a 2006 farming simulation video game for the PlayStation Portable (PSP).
 It is a spin-off of the Story of Seasons series of games, and was released on April 27, 2006, in Japan and in 2007 for the rest of the world.

 A special edition of the game was released for the PlayStation 2 (PS2) called Innocent Life: A Futuristic Harvest Moon (Special Edition) (新牧場物語：ピュア　イノセントライフ, Shin Bokujō Monogatari: Pyua Inosento Raifu) on March 29, 2007, in Japan and February 12, 2008, in North America.
 Apart from minor changes, the PS2 version is essentially a port of the original.

 Gameplay

 The game takes place on the relic-filled Heartflame Island which can be explored by walking or riding on a buggy.
 Players have the ability to explore the island's ruins and even visit a volcano.
 All these areas have their own terrain and resembles a tropical paradise.
-In order to explore all over the island the player must collect jewels and break the seal.
+In order to explore all over the island, the player must collect jewels and break the seals.

 Aside from growing plants and raising livestock, the player has weekly requests from Volcano Town for help with a job.

+Plot

+On Heartflame Island, a heart-shaped island with a volcano, a scientist named Dr. Hope Grain has created an android boy (the player, who is by default named Life) to serve as a rancher for the island.
+After getting to know Dr. Hope and a girl named Marcia, the player moves to the Easter Ruins to begin his life as a rancher.
+He also learns of a company called the Banks Corporation has plans to stop the volcano's eruption, which will destroy the island, but the plan soon backfires.
+During a meeting between Dr. Hope and the mayor, the player and Marcia learn of the player's origins, but Dr. Hope and his maid Vita explain their purpose of why he is created.
+The player later learns that the island is watched over by three deities: the Forest Spirit, the Water Spirit, and the Fire Spirit.
+Two ancient races: the Easter People and the Volcano People, had fought each other in the past and to defeat their enemies, the Easter People tricked the Forest Spirit into helping them steal the Crest of the Water Spirit to strengthen their power.
+The Spirits, angered by their actions, cut off all resources from their lands and the Water Spirit imprisoned the Forest Spirit as punishment for helping the Easter People.
+The Easter People eventually died out and the survivors fled the island.